 RAF Netheravon, Wiltshire

-Aerial view of Netheravon Concentration Camp shortly before the outbreak of The Great War.
+Aerial view of the Netheravon RFC Concentration shortly before the outbreak of The Great War June 1914.

 Mobile photographic section.